Copper Dome Chronicle: October 2025 Meetings and Activities

 Congresswoman Nancy Mace (officially announced)

-State Senator Sean Bennett
+State Senator Sean Bennett (not officially announced)

 Democrats